arcalinea/twitter-ssb-import/README.md

 1. Request your Twitter archive.
 You will be emailed a ZIP file.

 2. Unzip, and move the folder containing your tweets to this directory.
 They will be in `data/js/tweets`.
+You should now have a directory called `data` here, with your tweet history here in files that look like `2018_02.js`.

 3. Run `npm install`.